-either agreed or strongly agreed that their child was highly engaged in the summer program and enjoyed attending.

 either agreed or strongly agreed that they would recommend this program to other parents.

-of parents felt satisfied with the level of communication from the program.

-either agreed or strongly agreed that they had opportunities to get involved in the summer program.

-PARENT SURVEY RESULTS: INCUBATOR SITES

-9 incubator sites shared their parent survey results.
+84% of parents felt satisfied with the level of communication from the program.
+26% either agreed or strongly agreed that they had opportunities to get involved in the summer program.
+PARENT SURVEY RESULTS: INCUBATOR SITES 9 incubator sites shared their parent survey results.
 There was a total of 43 parent responses collected across these sites.
 The following results reflect the parents' level of agreement with each of the statements regarding summer programming for their child.

-either agreed or strongly agreed that their child had increased opportunities to interact socially with others.

-either agreed or strongly agreed that the summer program staff were good leaders.

-either agreed or strongly agreed that their child is more prepared for the upcoming school year.

-PARENT SURVEY RESULTS: ACCELERATOR SITES

-16 accelerator sites shared their parent survey results.
+86% either agreed or strongly agreed that their child had increased opportunities to interact socially with others.
+84%) either agreed or strongly agreed that the summer program staff were good leaders.
+65% either agreed or strongly agreed that their child is more prepared for the upcoming school year.
+PARENT SURVEY RESULTS: ACCELERATOR SITES 16 accelerator sites shared their parent survey results.
 There was a total of 206 parent responses collected across these sites.
 The following results reflect the parents' level of agreement with each of the statements regarding summer programming for their child.

 either agreed or strongly agreed that they would recommend this program to other parents.

-of parents felt satisfied with the level of communication from the program.

-either agreed or strongly agreed that they had opportunities to get involved in the summer program.
+89% of parents felt satisfied with the level of communication from the program.
+58% either agreed or strongly agreed that they had opportunities to get involved in the summer program.

 either agreed or strongly agreed that their child was highly engaged in the summer program and enjoyed attending.

-either agreed or strongly agreed that their child had increased opportunities to interact socially with others.

-either agreed or strongly agreed that the summer program staff were good leaders.
+98%) either agreed or strongly agreed that their child had increased opportunities to interact socially with others.
+90% either agreed or strongly agreed that the summer program staff were good leaders.

 either agreed or strongly agreed that their child is more prepared for the upcoming school year.
 Jolene Johnson, Ed.D.
-Director, Education and Child Development

-Jennifer Harmon, LICSW, LISW Assistant Project Director, Education and Child Development

-Sasha Spencer, M.Ed.
-Program Evaluator, Education and Child Development
+Director, Education and Child Development Jennifer Harmon, LICSW, LISW Assistant Project Director, Education and Child Development Sasha Spencer, M.Ed.
+Program Evaluator, Education and Child Development Munroe-Meyer Institute Education and Child Development University of Nebraska Medical Center 6902 Pine Street Omaha, NE, 68106 jolene.johnson@unmc.edu

-Munroe-Meyer Institute

-Education and Child Development

-University of Nebraska Medical Center

-6902 Pine Street

-Omaha, NE, 68106

-jolene.johnson@unmc.edu